kamahen/pykythe/README.md

     respository.
 (You can make this automatic by:
     `git config --global alias.update '!git pull && git submodule update --init --recursive'`)

-* Follow the instructions for building `kythe` (including installing Bazel).

 * Follow the instructions at [Kythe - getting started](https://github.com/google/kythe#getting-started ) to
   download the latest tarball from the [Kythe repository](https://github.com/google/kythe/releases) and follow the instructions to copy the binaries into `/opt/kythe`.
-  * There are rules in the Makefile for building Kythe from scratch, but they often break with new releases.
+  * The `build-kythe` rule in the `pykythe` Makefile will build Kythe from scratch, but the rule often breaks with new releases.

 * Install `python3.7`